The investor.com Origin Story

 And today, our mission has expanded, as we use this powerful platform to help consumers with even more aspects of their financial lives.
 In addition to searching for a highly rated financial advisor, you can use this site to find a great credit card or high-yield savings account — products that, too often, are hard to compare, vague on details or dressed up in glossy marketing-speak.
 And you can learn about a range of personal-finance topics, including how to save for retirement, how to invest, and more.
 All of our educational content is thoroughly researched and reported by a team of experts with whom I am humbled to work.

 Please support the project by spreading the word.
-Let your friends and family know they can come to investor.com to research and compare financial advisorsas well as the savings account or credit card that will suit them best, plus find ideas and strategies for living their best financial lives.
+Let your friends and family know they can come to investor.com to research and compare financial advisors that will suit them best.

 Thanks for reading,